amfoss/gitlit/README.md

 contributors, who are interested in their organization, and connect with them.
 It can be also used by them to analyse their projects, and monitor community members.

-* **College Clubs:** College based computer clubs like amFOSS, can use GitLit to identify enthusiastic and talented students out of a large pool, effectively monitor them and check their progress.
+* **College Clubs:** College based computer clubs like [amFOSS](http://amfoss.in/), can use GitLit to identify enthusiastic and talented students out of a large pool and effectively monitor and check their progress.

- * **Corporate Recruiters:** Corporate companies can discover developers, with the required talent and passion using credible metrics of GitLit
+ * **Corporate Recruiters:** Corporate companies can discover developers, with the required talent and passion using credible metrics of GitLit.

 ## :electric_plug: How it Works?